 NINE-ELEMENT Nonpoint source IMPLEMENTATION STRATEGIes (NPS-IS)

 In 2021, Environmental Solutions AQ developed the first Nine-Element Nonpoint Source Implementation Strategies (NPS-IS) to be approved by Ohio EPA in the Great Miami River Watershed.
 The plans, created for Aukerman Creek and Beals Run-Indian Creek watersheds in southwest Ohio, utilized Agricultural Conservation Planning Framework (ACPF) – a GIS tool that incorporates geo-spatial data about natural resources and crop history to recommend and prioritize best management practice implementation.
 This method helps decision-makers and landowners be confident that plans will be effective in improving water quality nearby and downstream.
 Since stakeholder engagement is key to developing the plan, Environmental Solutions AQ facilitated public input processes involving numerous agencies and local landowners.
 The Preble Soil and Water Conservation District and Three Valley Conservation Trust contracted with Environmental Solutions AQ to develop these plans.
 Approved NPS-IS plans allow qualified local organizations to apply for available state and federal funding to implement projects included in the plan.
 In 2022 and 2023, NPS-IS plans for Price’s Creek, Howard Creek-Dry Fork, Paddys Run, Headwaters Twin Creek, Millers Fork, and Swamp Creek were finalized.
-Two additional NPS-IS plans are on-track for approval in 2024.
+Four additional NPS-IS plans are on-track for approval in 2024.

 agricultural conservation Planning framework (ACPF)